Combinatorial Hopf Algebras of Simplicial Complexes: Characters and quasisymmetric functions

 \subsection{Colorings}

-Let $\mathbb P$ denote the set of positive integers and let $G$ be a graph with vertex set $V$.
-A \emph{coloring} of $G$ is a map $f:V\rightarrow\P$.
+Let $\mathbb P$ denote the set of positive integers and let $G$ be a graph with vertex set $V(G)$.
+A \emph{coloring} of $G$ is a map $f:V(G)\rightarrow\P$.
 We refer to $f(u)$ as the color of $u$.
 A \emph{proper coloring} of $V$ is a coloring such that $f(u)\neq f(v)$ whenever $uv$ is an edge of $G$.
 Given a simplicial complex $\Gamma$ and $s\in\N$, define an $s$\emph{-simplicial coloring}\footnote{In ~\cite{dmn:vcsc} the authors use the term $(P,s)$-coloring for an $s$\emph{-simplicial coloring} which uses some palette of colors $P \subseteq \P$.
-To avoid confusion with terminology in graphs, we have adopted the term $s$\emph{-simplicial coloring.}} to be a coloring of $V(\Gamma)$ such that any face contains at most $s$ vertices using a given color.
+To avoid confusion with terminology in graphs, we have adopted the term $s$\emph{-simplicial coloring.}} to be a coloring of $V(\Gamma)$ such that there is no monochromatic face of dimension $s$.
 Notice that any 1-simplicial coloring of $\Gamma$ is simply a proper coloring of its 1-skeleton $\Gamma^{(1)}$.
 In Figure~\ref{coloringex} we use our earlier example and depict two colorings of $\Gamma$ using the colors $\{x,y,z\}\subseteq\P$.

-Given a graph $G$, the number of proper colorings using the colors $\{1,2,\dots,t\}$ is the well-known chromatic polynomial, $\chi(G; t)$.
-For a simplicial complex $\Gamma$ the number of $s$-simplicial colorings of $V(\Gamma)$ using colors $\{1,2,\dots,t\}$ is called the \emph{$s$-chromatic polynomial}, $\chi_s(\Gamma;t)$, as defined in~\cite{n:scp}.
-Although it is not obvious that $\chi_s(\Gamma;t)$ is a polynomial, we will see that this is the case once we realize it as an evaluation of a certain symmetric function.
+Given a graph $G$, the number of proper colorings $f:V(G) \to \{1,2,\dots,t\}$ is the well-known chromatic polynomial, $\chi(G; t)$.
+For a simplicial complex $\Gamma$ the number of $s$-simplicial colorings $f: V(\Gamma) \to \{1,2,\dots,t\}$ is called the \emph{$s$-chromatic polynomial}, $\chi_s(\Gamma;t)$, and defined in~\cite{n:scp,MN}.
+Although it is not obvious that $\chi_s(\Gamma;t)$ is a polynomial, we will see that this is the case once we realize it as a principal specialization of a certain symmetric function.

 Stanley provided a generalization (see~\cite{s:sfgcpg}) of the chromatic polynomial of a graph $G$ by defining

 where the sum is over proper colorings $f: V \to \mathbb P$.
 This formal power series is known as \emph{Stanley's chromatic symmetric function}.
 For a simplicial complex $\Gamma$ we define the \emph{$s$-chromatic symmetric function} as